 This concept of electricity as a weapon can be seen as an attempt to hold the stick at both ends.
 At one end was the threat of a "hard" electricity cut off, and at the other was the control of a "soft" financial sanction.
 Although negotiations between Israel and the Palestinian Authority on energy resumed in the aftermath of the Oslo Accords, they were unsuccessful in bridging the differences between the parties.
-In the absence of agreement, the responsibility for energy provision to Gaza remained in the hands of Israel.10
+In the absence of agreement, the responsibility for energy provision to Gaza remained in the hands of Israel.
+10

 The collapse of the energy negotiation track and ensuing uncertainty led the parties to promote various initiatives.
 The Palestinians interpreted the disagreement on the future status of electricity relations as an opportunity to increase their electricity independence from Israel.
-To that end, they put forward the idea to develop a floating electricity power plant offshore of Gaza, with excess production capacity to be sold to Israel.
-They also promoted creating an electricity grid that would connect the
+To that end, they put for-